 Supplying your own drinks means you can mix up some super fancy cocktails without the super fancy price tags.
 You could even create a cocktail named after the bride (or just find a recipe you think she’d like, copy it, and tell her you invented it!).
 Sprinkle some edible gold leaf, pop in some pretty straws, and you’ve got yourselves a signature drink.

-Get the groom involved
+Get the other half involved

 Lights, camera, action..